flyingmachine/brave-clojure-web/content/read-and-eval.md

 # Clojure Alchemy: Reading, Evaluation, and Macros

-This chapter will explain how Clojure evaluates code.
-By learning how Clojure evaluates code, you'll gain a systematic understanding of the language.
+This chapter will give you a systematic understanding of Clojure by explaining how it evaluates code.
 This is similar to the way that the periodic table of elements helps young chemistry students eveywhere understand the properties of atoms and why they react with each other as they do: elements in the same column behave similarly because they have the same nuclear charge.
 Without the periodic table and its underlying theory, high schoolers would be in the same position as the alchemists of yore, mixing stuff together randomly to see what blows up.
 With a deeper understanding of the elements, today's youth can know *why* stuff blows up.
 Right now, your alchemical elements are "form", "special form", "evaluates", and the like.
 This chapter will serve as your periodic table, and with it you'll be able to blow stuff up on purpose.

 Understanding Clojure's evaluation model will allow you to understand how macros work.
 Macros are one of the most powerful tools available